 - Start drinking something while giving yourself a neck massage

 - Then, apply some essential oils for headache relief

-- Lay back on your ice pack and relax for at least 20 minutes
+- Lay back on your ice pack and put on your eye mask and relax for at least 20 minutes

 - Drink lots of water